Zhangjiagang Jiangsu, China Travel Guide

 Reconfirm all your flight, hotel, train, and tour bookings for your trip.

-Pack according to the seasonal weather in Zhangjiagang and your planned activities.
+Pack according to the season's the climate in Zhangjiagang and the activities you have planned.

 Inform your bank and your credit card providers about your trip plans to prevent card freezes.